 - In the field for the employee's name (Name-- F-1 Student), the hiring department must enter the student's full name according to passport spelling in this format: FirstName MiddleName LastName.

-- Drop the original, signed form off at the Center for International Studies' front desk for verification and signature.
+- Drop the original, signed form off at the Center for International Studies in Lawrence Hall Room 101.
 Processing time varies depending on the time of the semester (expect at least 7 business days).
 If this is your first semester at St. Cloud State University, you are required to have checked in with the Center for International Studies and be enrolled in a full-time course load prior to submission.

 - You will receive an email when the form is ready to be picked up.
 Further instructions will be included in the e-mail.
 Pick up the letter and take it with your immigration documents to the Social Security office to apply for a Social Security number.

 - Please note: Students may apply for an SSN up to 30 days before the employment start date listed on the employment letter.
 It is OK to apply fewer than 30 days before the work start date.

 - For more information, please visit our webpage for Social Security Information.

 - Notify your department and payroll that you have applied for the Social Security number.